griffi-gh/const-twiddle/README.md

 `const-twiddle` is a set of bitwise utility functions designed to be similar to `twiddle`.
 It is also compatible with const and supports `#![no_std]` out of the box.

-This library was originally created for use in a Game Boy Advance emulator.

 ## Usage

 Add `const-twiddle` to your Cargo.toml file: